gliwka/hyperscan-java/README.md

 Thanks to jitpack.io for hosting this project.

 For the JAR file only head to the [releases](https://github.com/cerebuild/hyperscan-java/releases).
+## Javadoc

+The javadoc is located at https://cerebuild.github.io/hyperscan-java/

 ## Simple example
 ```java
 import com.gliwka.hyperscan.wrapper;